ammonelzinga/MarshalleseTranslateWebsite/README.md

 # first_repo
 my first repo

+Javascript notes:

+You can only use onload element listener with certain elements of html with javascript.
+You can change the default bootstrap colors using $warning = 'orange', etc before inserting the bootstrap link (still need to attempt that successfully)

+You can use the value of an element as a toggle.

+You should only have one id per element, but you can access multiple elements at once using things getelementsbyclass feature.

 another change

 This is super cool!
 I learned a lot!
 This is the first time I have pushed and pulled from my very own repository on github!
 I like how you can commit changes and push them and even request to push them on other peoples repos as well!